 Everything you need to know about using 3PLs

 When you place an online order on Target, it takes about 2-3 days to reach you.
-Meaning, in 2-3 days, Target successfully fulfills the orders of each individual customer.
+Meaning, in 2-3 days, Target successfully fulfills the orders of each customer.
 Both large-scale and small e-commerce businesses focus on one of the most critical business operations – order fulfillment.

-Order fulfillment can only be achieved through efficient logistics, but if Target doesn’t have a logistics system with standardized sourcing, warehousing, and supply, it has to connect with a third-party.
+Order fulfillment can only be achieved through efficient logistics, but if Target doesn’t have a logistics system with standardized sourcing, warehousing, and supply, it has to connect with a third party.

-Logistics is an integral part of any business, and as businesses grow, they expand their order fulfillment strategies to meet their customers’ needs.
+Logistics is an integral part of any business, and as companies grow, they expand their order fulfillment strategies to meet their customers’ needs.
 However, with growth and expansion, logistics can become complex and old strategies no longer suffice.
 Inefficient logistics can collapse a whole system and affect customer satisfaction.